AlexsLemonade/scpca-downstream-analyses/README.md

 #### Apple Silicon installations

-If you are on an Apple Silicon (M1/M2/Arm) Mac, you will need to be sure that you have the Intel version of R, as Bioconductor packages do not currently support the Arm architecture.
+If you are on an Apple Silicon (M1/M2/Arm) Mac and are not using Snakemake and `conda` to handle dependencies, you will need to be sure that you have the Intel version of R, as Bioconductor packages do not currently support the Arm architecture.
 Clicking [this link](https://cran.r-project.org/bin/macosx/base/R-4.1.3.pkg) will download the Intel version of R, version 4.1.3, and you can install R following installation instructions.
 You will also need to install `gfortan`, a Fortran compiler, to facilitate building certain R packages.
 Clicking [this link](https://mac.r-project.org/tools/gfortran-8.2-Mojave.dmg) will download the `gfortran` compiler, and again follow the installation instructions to install it.